FRBCesab/frbcesab.github.io/content/post/datatoolbox.md

 ---

 Since 2019 the FRB-CESAB and the [**GdR EcoStat**](https://sites.google.com/site/gdrecostat/) organize the training course _Data Toolbox for Reproducible Research in Computational Ecology_.
-The objective of this five-day course, in French, is to train young researchers in reproducibility, software development and version management tools (e.g. R, `git`, `rmarkdown`, `tidyverse`, `docker`, `renv`), applied to biodiversity research.
+The objective of this five-day course, in French, is to train young researchers in reproducibility, software development and version management tools (e.g. `R`, `git`, `rmarkdown`, `tidyverse`, `docker`, `renv`), applied to biodiversity research.

-The 2021 program is available [here](https://frbcesab.github.io/datatoolbox).
+The 2021 program is available [here](https://frbcesab.github.io/datatoolbox/#programme).

 **Speakers:**&nbsp;